HaxeFoundation/HaxeManual/md/manual/lf-pattern-matching-enums.md

 trace(match); // 2
 ```

 The pattern matcher will check each case from top to bottom and pick the first one that matches the input value.
-If you are not too familiar with pattern matching, the following manual interpretation of each case rule might help:
+The following manual interpretation of each case rule helps understanding the process: